maubuz/2W6-Notes/docs/wk10/audio_video_svg.md

 <br>

-This nav bar uses three different SVG's: the Pexels logo (left) and two icons (serach and hamburger menu on the right).
+This nav bar uses three different SVG's: the Pexels logo (left) and two icons (search and hamburger menu on the right).

 <br>